usnistgov/800-63-3/sp800-63b/sec4_aal.md

 #### 4.3.2.
 Authenticator and Verifier Requirements

 Communication between the claimant and channel SHALL be via an authenticated protected channel to provide confidentiality of the authenticator output and resistance to man-in-the-middle attacks.
-All cryptographic device authenticators used at AAL 3 SHALL be verifier impersonation resistant as described in Section [5.2.5](#verifimpers) and SHALL be replay resistant as described in Section [5.2.8](#replay).
-All authentication and reauthentication processes at AAL 3 SHALL demonstrate authentication intent from at least one authenticator as described in Section [5.2.9](#intent).
+All cryptographic device authenticators used at AAL3 SHALL be verifier impersonation resistant as described in Section [5.2.5](#verifimpers) and SHALL be replay resistant as described in Section [5.2.8](#replay).
+All authentication and reauthentication processes at AAL3 SHALL demonstrate authentication intent from at least one authenticator as described in Section [5.2.9](#intent).

-Multi-factor authenticators used at AAL 3 SHALL be hardware cryptographic modules validated at [[FIPS 140]](#FIPS140-2) Level 2 or higher overall with at least [[FIPS 140]](#FIPS140-2) Level 3 physical security.
-Single-factor cryptographic devices used at AAL 3 SHALL be validated at [[FIPS 140]](#FIPS140-2) Level 1 or higher overall with at least [[FIPS 140]](#FIPS140-2) Level 3 physical security.
+Multi-factor authenticators used at AAL3 SHALL be hardware cryptographic modules validated at [[FIPS 140]](#FIPS140-2) Level 2 or higher overall with at least [[FIPS 140]](#FIPS140-2) Level 3 physical security.
+Single-factor cryptographic devices used at AAL3 SHALL be validated at [[FIPS 140]](#FIPS140-2) Level 1 or higher overall with at least [[FIPS 140]](#FIPS140-2) Level 3 physical security.

-Verifiers at AAL 3 SHALL be validated at [[FIPS 140]](#FIPS140-2) Level 1 or higher.
+Verifiers at AAL3 SHALL be validated at [[FIPS 140]](#FIPS140-2) Level 1 or higher.

-When a biometric factor is used in authentication at AAL 3, the verifier SHALL make a determination that the biometric sensor and subsequent processing meet the performance requirements stated in Section [5.2.3](#biometric_use).
+When a biometric factor is used in authentication at AAL3, the verifier SHALL make a determination that the biometric sensor and subsequent processing meet the performance requirements stated in Section [5.2.3](#biometric_use).

 #### <a name="aal3reauth"></a>4.3.3.
 Reauthentication

-At AAL 3, authentication of the subscriber SHALL be repeated at least once per 12 hours, regardless of user activity.
+At AAL3, authentication of the subscriber SHALL be repeated at least once per 12 hours, regardless of user activity.
 Reauthentication of the subscriber SHALL be repeated following a period of no more than 15 minutes of user inactivity.
 Reauthentication SHALL use both authentication factors.
 The verifier MAY prompt the user to cause activity just before the inactivity timeout.

 #### 4.3.4.
 Security Controls